IBM/smart-email-support/README.md

 # Smart Email Support

 Providing customer support in a timely manner is very important to enhance customer experience.
 Organisations receive communication, from their customers, through various channels like emails, phone calls, applications etc. Organisations need to understand the intent and content of each of the communication and ask customers for any additional information required to fulfil their requests.
+Manually processing each email request requires a lot of time to go through the emails, understand them and respond to them in a quick and appropriate manner.
+Additionally, manual processing is error prone.
+Delay in acting on customer requests could affect customer satisfaction levels.
+This code pattern addresses these issues.
+It will demonstrates Watson’s ability to automate email responses that are related to business processes.
+Customers will benefit from more timely responses and clear instructions for what information is needed in order to fulfill their requests.

-In this code pattern we take an use case of a telecom domain customer support who action on email requests they receive from customer.
+In this code pattern we take use cases of a telecom domain customer support who need to action upon email requests they receive from customer.
 We will consider request scenarios for **enabling a service**, **disabling a service**, **changing plan** and **Adding family member to plan**.

 As a customer support, one should
 - Know intent of email.